Fully Supported Katy Trail Cycling Vacation

 We'll then take in the interior views during our dinner and overnight stay at the historic Hotel Bothwell.
 Built in 1927, this hotel still has stylings of its era, including gold cornices, marble baseboards, and a breathtaking crystal chandelier.
 Some say that ghosts stay at the hotel and watch over the guests.

-Fun Fact: Sedalia is the home of the Missouri State Fair - and home to Scott Joplin.
+FUN FACTS: Sedalia is the home of the Missouri State Fair - and home to Scott Joplin.

 event slider image